A Review Of The Restaurant Jamavar

 The Children Policy at Jamavar

 I’m thinking in particular of one family who had occupied a booth the day I went.
 They either didn’t want to or couldn’t control their children who were jumping on the sofas and touching the walls.
 The staff didn’t bat an eyelid and I was so pleasantly surprised.
 Despite it’s location, much like Delfinos opposite, Jamavar encourage families to come.
 They enjoyed children being there and treated them surprisingly so well.
-Before I had even sat down, I was beginning to feel guilty that I had left my son (6×75) at home.
+I was beginning to feel guilty that I had not brought my own kid.

-Mrs 12 had booked the restaurant, but a few days before, as usual, I leveraged my social media accounts to get in touch with their social media team.
+Mrs 12 booked the restaurant, but a few days before, as usual, I leveraged my social media accounts to touch base with their social media team.
 I had let the restaurant know that it was my anniversary.

 Generally speaking, whenever I do that, most restaurants make a little bit more effort.
 Even if they’re faking it, they go that extra yard, because deep down they know, that one good review, that one good tweet, that one good instagram post – all helps.
 And afterall, I never expect a free meal, all I had wanted is that they make a small fuss over us.